GrayPockets/Released-as-Homebrew/README.md

 * Revolutionary

 ## Originals
-A copy of the full character list and released scripts is included for reference; files downloaded directly from the online app are included as well.
+A copy of the full character list and released scripts are included for reference; files downloaded directly from the online app are included as well.

 ## Old Versions
 A copy of older versions of characters are included for Grognards.